Sparrow0hawk/YO_Floodrisk/README.md

 ## Notes on Data folder

 The initial data provided was the "Flood impacts.csv" file.
 This csv was adapted a number of times (TODO @alecjtaylor if you could briefly summarise?).
-The pyfloodmap/floodgaugemap/floodimpactmap.geojson files are all outputs from the csv_to_geojson work.
+The "manipulated_flood_risk.csv" is formed from the "Flood risk.csv" using jupyter notebook lon_lat_handling.ipynb to extract longditude and latitude from the combined column in the source csv.
 The G_locs_lite2.geojson was produced using the https://odileeds.github.io/CSV2GeoJSON/ .
-The "manipulated_flood_risk.csv" is formed from the "Flood risk.csv" using jupyter notebook lon_lat_handling.ipynb to extract longditude and latitude from the combined column in the source csv.
+The pyfloodmap/floodgaugemap/floodimpactmap.geojson files are all outputs from the csv_to_geojson work:
+ - pyfloodmap was produced from the initial "Flood impacts.csv" file using the pyflood.py script
+ - floodgaugemap.geojson and floodimpactmap.geojson represent different partitions of the data within "Flood_impacts_updated.csv", as requested by the data owners, using the floodgauge.py and floodimpact.py scripts respectively.

 ## Map production